GeoPython-UPD/site/source/lessons/L1/course-environment-components.rst

 Cloud computing environments
 ----------------------------

-We will use cloud-based computing environments (Binder or CSC Notebooks) to access interactive online version of the lessons and to work on the weekly exercises.
+We will use cloud-based computing environments (Binder) to access interactive online version of the lessons and to work on the weekly exercises.
 You can use the cloud computing environments with any computer as long as it has a reasonably fast internet connection and a web browser (just don't use Internet Explorer).

 Please note that the cloud computing environments are **temporary**.
 Always remember to push your changes to GitHub (and / or download a local copy).